 - Improve your understanding of the prevalence of FGM, including locally within Hampshire areas

-- Gain an understanding into your roles and responsibilities in relation to FGM
+- Gain an understanding into the legal frameworks on FGM • Gain an understanding into your roles and responsibilities in relation to FGM

 - Identify who is ‘at risk’ of FGM

 - Understand the key health risks and consequences of FGM

 - Reinforcing the local referral procedure within Hampshire, Isle of Wight, Portsmouth and Southampton